prtkgpt/questdb.io/docs/reference/web-console.md

 ---
-title: Web Console Reference
+title: Web Console
-sidebar_label: Web Console Reference
+sidebar_label: Web Console
 ---

 This is a reference for the Console.
 If you want to learn how to use it, we